Portsmouth Harbour railway station: Accidents and incidents

+Facilities

+The station is owned by Network Rail and is managed by South Western Railway.
+It currently has four platforms in use: numbered 1, 3, 4 and 5.
+Platform 2 is no longer in use, having been decommissioned in the early 1990s following major repair and refurbishment work to the pier that the platforms sit on.

+The ticket office is located in the booking hall, at the entrance from the ferry terminal.
+It is open seven days a week, until 19:00.
+When closed, tickets must be bought prior to travel at the ticket machines or on-line.
+There are customer help points.
+The station has 38 bicycle spaces, but no car park.

 Services

 The station is served by a number of train operators.
 South Western Railway operate two services to London Waterloo, one on the Portsmouth Direct Line (via Guildford) and the other via Fareham, Winchester and Basingstoke.
 They also operate local trains to Southampton Central.

 There are train services along the West Coastway route, operated by Southern to Brighton, Littlehampton, Gatwick Airport, East Croydon and London Victoria.
 Great Western Railway operate trains via Southampton, Salisbury and Bristol Temple Meads to Cardiff Central, via the Wessex Main Line.

 The ferry from Portsmouth Harbour Station to Ryde on the Isle of Wight is operated by Wightlink.
-National Rail tickets between the Isle of Wight and stations on Great Britain include travel on the ferry.
+National Rail tickets between the stations on the Isle of Wight (continuing on the Island Line at Ryde Pier Head) and stations on Great Britain include travel on the ferry.

 The Monday-Saturday off peak rail service in trains per hour (tph) and trains per day (tpd) is as follows: